Listen to the podcast in French:

 Both Milgrom and Wilson have developed new auction formats, particularly for complicated situations where you can bid on several goods at the same time, or where you can get several shares of the same good.
 This is the more applied part of their work.

-Knowledge: Google, 5G… What is the impact of this research on society?
+K: Google, 5G… What is the impact of this research on society?

 JEC: The research of Milgrom and Wilson is a good example of fundamental research in microeconomics that has had an important although not widely known impact on society.
 For academics, their work has provided a lot of insight on pricing mechanisms in general and therefore also on all markets.
 For society, the development of new auction formats has fundamentally changed the way some goods are allocated.